-A good painting job requires practice, precision, and patience, and because it's so time-intensive, many homeowners are looking to outsource the painting of their homes, both inside and out, to a professional painter.
+It takes practice, precision, and patience to do a good paint job, and because it's so time-intensive, many homeowners are looking to outsource the painting of their homes, both inside and out, to a professional painter.

 The Pros of Starting a Painting Business

-Along with being able to create a business around an activity you enjoy doing, some of the benefits you can experience when you start a painting business include:
+Along with being able to create a business around an activity you enjoy doing, there are a number of other benefits you may enjoy starting a painting business.

 The Cons of Starting a Painting Business

 However, there are some significant drawbacks as well.
 For one thing, it's very physical work and requires that you be in good health.
 And if you are in good health, it may eventually cause bad health from the manual labor over a period of time.

 There's a lot of competition in this industry because it is so easy to get into.
 You'll need to paint exceptionally well to stand out and perhaps offer cut-rate prices to attract business, which may make it hard to earn a decent living.